Adventure Base Ski Offering - Adventure Base

 Which One’s Right for You?

-Ötztal is a step up, suited for intermediate to advanced skiers ready for bigger peaks and more varied routes.
+Ötztal is a step up, suited for intermediate to advanced off-piste skiers ready for bigger peaks and more varied routes.
 It’s a classic tour with more challenging glacier travel.

 For those with intermediate to advanced skills who want to combine beautiful skiing with a summit goal, Gran Paradiso is ideal.
 It includes climbing Italy’s highest peak (4,061m) with some technical sections on the summit ridge.
 If you’re an advanced ski tourer with good fitness, the Haute Route is a legendary challenge.
 It’s a high-alpine traverse with long days, complex navigation, and some technical sections.